WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * takes place **during maintenance window, specified when creating a RDS db**

 - you can **defer** updates.
 Updates **marked as `required` cannot be deffered indefinetely.**.
 Updates **marked as `available` CAN be deffered indefinetely**.

+* when you **replace the `DBVersion`** both the **primary and secondary will be taken offline**.
+This is completely different behaviour than patching the underlying OS.
+  To make sure your application still works, deploy the secondary stack with RR

 #### Encryption